kevinhc2/SeniorResearch_2023/README.md

 # SeniorResearch_2023
+Novel Rule-Based Drone Path Planning

+Requires Tello Drone

-Novel Rule-Based Drone Path Planning liveyolotest.py requires you to connect to the drone before executing the program yolov4-tiny config and weights needed and provided
+liveyolotest.py requires you to connect to the drone before executing the program

+yolov4-tiny config and weights provided

+When liveyolotest.py starts, it will takeoff right away but may take several seconds to connect to drone camera